 One Way to Save Money

-You may not need to buy the newest Mac and can save money by checking out the Refurbished and Clearance section on Apple’s online store.
+You may be able to save money by checking out the Refurbished and Clearance section on Apple’s online store.
 Here you’ll find Macs and other Apple products at generally 15% off.
 These may be last year’s models, but they benefit from the full Apple warranty and you can even buy AppleCare protection.
 I’ve bought Macs like this and they are a good way to save money.
 You don’t have any configuration options, though, so you need to find a Mac that matches your needs.